General & Registration Questions

 We have written a detailed statement outlining Fiddle Hell's efforts for racial justice and have shared it on our website.
 We hope you will read it to learn about how we are approaching this very important topic.
 We are committed to teaching and accurately attributing repertoire from Black and Indigenous sources, to supporting diverse instructors and performers, and to actively reaching out to and more explicitly welcoming participants of color into the FIddle Hell community.
 As you look through the 2020 FHO Agenda, you will see sessions reflecting these goals.

 We always look for instructors who are great musicians, friendly, supportive, well-prepared, effective teachers, and diverse in backgrounds and gender.
 Most of this year's instructors have taught at Fiddle Hell before, and many were already booked to be at Fiddle Hell in person in 2020.
 We were excited to add several instructors who live farther away because travel isn't needed this year, making it possible to have them join us.
-This year, we also added several instructors with ties to Black and Indigenous musical history and we'll be continuing to do this each year in the future.
+This year, we also added several instructors with ties to Black and Indigenous music and musical history, and we'll be continuing to do this each year in the future.